Tensor form factors of decuplet hyperons in QCD: TFFs of the baryon hyperons in QCDSR

 Because both the initial and final states involve the same baryon hyperon, we set the Borel masses equal, $M_1^2 = M_2^2 = 2M^2$, as used in the second equality of Eq.~\eqref{Borel}.
 Upon completing the above steps, the physical side of the correlation function for the baryon hyperons $\Omega^-$, $\Sigma^{*+}$, and $\Xi^{*-}$ takes its final form in the Borel scheme, expressed as follows: \allowdisplaybreaks

 \allowdisplaybreaks

 \allowdisplaybreaks

-here, $\mathbb{1}$ denotes the identity matrix, and the functions $\Pi_{i}^{\text{phy},\ H}(Q^2)$ (with $i=1,\dots,14$) are expressed in terms of the TFFs and the physical parameters of the baryons (see appendix~\ref{appA}).
-For the numerical analysis, we write only the Lorentz structures that contribute to the isosinglet and isovector TFFs.
+where, $\mathbb{1}$ denotes the identity matrix, and the functions $\Pi_{i}^{\text{phy},\ H}(Q^2)$ (with $i=1,\dots,10$) are expressed in terms of the TFFs and the physical parameters of the baryons (see appendix~\ref{appA}).
+It is important to emphasize that the physical side of the correlation function is identical for all spin-$3/2$ baryons.
+Furthermore, if we include the terms indicated by \textquotedblleft$\cdots$\textquotedblright\ in Eqs.~\eqref{phy omega}–\eqref{phy xi}, the physical side of the correlation function remains identical for all three baryons.
+For the numerical analysis, in Eqs.~\eqref{phy omega}–\eqref{phy xi}, we retain only the Lorentz structures that contribute to the TFFs.
 Contributions from higher states, the continuum, and other Lorentz structures are indicated by the dots.